PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 ### Short circuit algorithms

- In the short circuit calculation the following equations are solved with border conditions of faults added as constraints.
+In the short circuit calculation, the following equations are solved with border conditions of faults added as constraints.

 $$ \begin{eqnarray} I_N & = Y_{bus}U_N \end{eqnarray} $$